eclipse/packages/charts/hono/README.md

 ### Installing Hono to AKS

 First we build the docker images and push them into the Azure Container Registry (ACR).
-Note that when using a custom image tag, the tag name needs to be specified on the command line when when installing the chart using Helm as described [above](#deploying-via-a-private-registry).
+Note that when using a custom image tag, the tag name needs to be specified on the command line when installing the chart using Helm as described [above](#deploying-via-a-private-registry).

 ```bash